P1rat3xai/Nightmare/README.md

-# Fileless Ransomware PoC
+# Art of Turning a Windows Host Against Itself:
-**PoC 'fileless' ransomware for educational and research purposes only.**
+**PoC 'fileless' malware for educational and research purposes only.**

 > **Warning:**
 > This repository is intended exclusively for educational, authorized penetration testing, and research use in isolated lab environments. **Do not deploy or test on any production or unauthorized systems.**